-Why hadn’t she considered this before?
-She felt foolish as the women began to dress her in undergarments.

-The God King.
-Would he take her Breath?
-He supposedly held thousands upon thousands of them, and needed new ones to live.
-She would be nothing to him.
+Would he take away her Breath?
+Bluefingers had already explained that the God King would see her as nothing.
+A mere insect.
+What was there to stop him from drawing away her Breath?

-No, not nothing, she told herself firmly.
-He needs me.
-To provide him with a child of the Royal line, the line that left Hallandren hundreds of years ago.
+No, that won’t happen, she told herself firmly.
+He needs me to provide him with a child of the Royal line.
 He won’t risk the safety of his child.
 He’ll leave me my Breath, if only until then.

 But. . .what about after the heir was born?
-What would happen to her then?
-Would he want more children, or would she become redundant?
+What would happen to her when she was no longer needed?

-Her attention was drawn away from such thoughts as several serving women approached with a bundle of cloth.
+Her attention was drawn away from such thoughts as several serving women approached with a large bundle of cloth.
 A dress.
 No, a gown.
-A beautiful one.

 Siri gasped despite herself.
 The only colored clothing she had owned had been intentionally drab.
-Good Idris women dressed in faded tans and blues.
-Or, more appropriately, they wore white.
+Good Idris women dressed in faded tans and blues--or, even better, white, usually linen or wool.

 There was nothing “drab” about this dress.
 It was a gorgeous construction of blue and silver.
-Siri waited quietly as the women put it on her, though she noticed--oddly--that it laced up the side, instead of the back.
-It had an extremely long train, and sleeves that were so long that if she put her hands down at the sides, they fell forward in front of her hands several feet.
-It took several minutes for the women to put on her.
-All this so that it can be taken off again in a few minutes, she thought with a detached sense of irony.
+Siri waited quietly as the women put it on her.
+It was amazingly soft on her skin, and the many folds and curves flowed so majestically.
+As the women situated it on her body, she noticed that--oddly--that it laced up the side, instead of the back.
+It had an extremely long train, and sleeves that were so long that if she put her arms down at the sides, they extended several feet below her hands.

+It took several minutes for the women to get the ties done up right, the folds situated correctly, and the train arranged behind her.
+All this so that it can be taken off again in a few minutes, Siri thought with a detached sense of cold irony.
 Once it was on properly, another woman approached with a mirror.

-Siri gasped again.
+Siri froze.

 Where had all that color come from?
 The delicately red cheeks, the mysteriously dark eyes, the blue on the top of her eyelids?
 The deep red lips, the almost glowing skin?
-The gown shone silver upon blue, bulky and covered with ripples of deep, velvet cloth.
+The gown shone silver upon blue, bulky yet beautiful, with ripples of deep, velvet cloth.

-Staring at herself in the mirror, Siri was almost able to forget her worries regarding the King.
+It was like nothing she’d seen in Idris.
+It was more amazing, even, than the colors she’d seen on the people in the city.
+Staring at herself in the mirror, Siri was almost able to forget her worries.

 “Thank you,” she whispered.

 That must have been the right response, for several of the serving women smiled, glancing at each other.
-Several took her hands, moving much more slowly now than when they’d first rushed her from the carriage.
-She turned, and the others curtseyed one at a time, heads bowed.
-These last two opened a door on the side of the yellow room, then gently pushed her out into the hallway beyond.
+Several took her hands, moving much more respectfully now than when they’d first rushed her from the carriage.
+Siri strode forward, train rustling behind her.
+She turned, and the women curtseyed one at a time, heads bowed.

+She turned forward, and the last two--the ones leading her--opened a door, then gently pushed her out into the hallway beyond.
+Siri stepped out of the yellow room, and the women remained inside, then closed the door behind her.

-It was of the deepest black.
+The hallway was of the deepest black.
 She’d almost forgotten how dark the stone walls of the palace were.
-To the side, Bluefingers stood alone, serving boy left somewhere else.
+The hallway was empty, save for Bluefingers, who stood waiting for her with his ledger and pen.
 He smiled at her, bowing his head in respect.

-“The King will be pleased,” he said.
-“We are exactly on time--the sun only barely just set.”
+“The God King will be pleased, Vessel,” he said.
+“We are exactly on time--the sun only just set.”